Cannbayazit/Cannbayazit/README.md

 <h2 align="center">Hi 👋!
-My name is Can and I'm a frıntend developer from Turkey.</h2>
+My name is Can and I'm a frontend developer from Turkey.</h2>

 ###